ulosino/.github/CONTRIBUTING.md

 - Select the pencil button to open the edit view;
 - Make your edits, and;
-- Then go to the bottom of the page and select the green 'Commit Changes' button.
+- Then go to the bottom of the page and select the 'Commit Changes' button.
 That's it.

 > **Note:** For ULOSINO, empty metadata categories in the 'other' section will be hidden.
 View the demo page (code above) to see this in action.